Munaiz123/SatoshiNakamoto/README.md

 - [React](https://react.dev/learn) with [Next.js](https://nextjs.org/docs) was used as the frontend framework for the UI.
 - [Vercel](https://nextjs.org/docs/deployment) Vercel allowed me to spin up a UI quickly and pair it up with a serverless function.
 Backend details can be found [here](https://github.com/Munaiz123/SatoshiNakamoto_Backend).
 - [Material UI](https://mui.com/material-ui/) was used as the styling and component library to organize NFTs in the UI.
-- [Axios](https://www.npmjs.com/package/axios) was used to call the exposed api to the backend in `app/src/service/utils/service.js`.
+- [Axios](https://www.npmjs.com/package/axios) was used to call the backend API which you'll find in `app/src/service/utils/service.js`.

 ## Getting Started Locally